Nelson Sullivan, 30" x 40", oil on canvas, 1984

 to be preserved.
 At the same time it was maybe a last grasp at "let's explore

-was a celebration of the tolerance that a city like New York provides for a
+it was a celebration of the tolerance that a city like New York provides for

-creative person.
-Every person in New York is aware all the time that that is why
+a creative person.
+Every person in New York is aware all the time that that

-Venice at that time was a cosmopolitan, trading canter and people there were
+but Venice at that time was a cosmopolitan, trading canter and people there

 was perhaps the most extreme degree in the world.
 I really believe that about